Social Action Ministry

 Services

-When appropriate, the Social Action Office takes the lead in educating and mobilizing Arkansas Catholics on social issues.
+When appropriate, this ministry takes the lead in educating and mobilizing Arkansas Catholics on social issues.
 Details on the Church’s position on issues are sent to parish social action representatives on a timely basis.
 This is done in the following ways:

 Education